Dear EFAP: Wanting the bikini body

 We would like to encourage anyone interested in addressing weight related issues to review VCH Public Health’s set of Key Messages for VCH Staff.
 These messages focus on health, not weight, and promote wellbeing in body and mind for all: Key Messages

-We also encourage anyone who is navigating weight related issues to consult with their Family Physician and/or a Registered Dietician.
+We also encourage anyone who is navigating weight related issues to consult with their Family Physician and/or a Registered Dietitian.
 If you are dealing with any associated psychological challenges as well, please feel free to connect with us 604-872-4929.

 Dear Wanting the Bikini Body,